Agentic Forecasting using Sequential Bayesian Updating of Linguistic Beliefs: Experimental Setup

 \paragraph{Problem definition.} We focus on binary prediction problems of the following type.
 Let $Y(t)$ denote the random variable of interest at time $t$.
 Let $f$ be the forecast date and $r$ be the resolution date.
 Our task is to estimate $P(Y(r)=1 \mid \text{data}(\leq f))$.
 We consider two main kinds of questions: open-ended text questions (e.g., ``Will person X be the president of country C at time $r$?''), which require ``judgemental forecasting'' \citep{lawrence2006}; and more traditional time-series forecasting problems (e.g., ``Will the stock price of company C at time $r$ be greater than its current value of $v$ at time $f$?''), which require numerical reasoning, but may also leverage text data where relevant.

 \paragraph{Datasets.} We did most of our initial development on the test set of 113 binary questions from the Q2 2025 Metaculus AI Benchmark Tournament (AIBQ2).
 (See \cref{app:aibq2-data} for details.)
 However, because AIBQ2 is so small, we also conducted a much larger scale study using data derived from ForecastBench (FB)~\citep{forecastbench}.
 This consists of judgemental forecasting questions from market sources (Polymarket, Manifold, Metaculus, Rand Forecasting Initiative (RFI)), and (binarized) time series forecasting problems from dataset sources (yfinance, FRED, DBnomics, Wikipedia, ACLED).
-The dataset questions require estimating $P(Y(r_i) > v \mid \text{data}(\leq f))$ for a set of up to 8 resolution dates $r_i=f+h_i$ at multiple forecast horizons $h_i$, where $v=y(f)$ is the current reference value.
-We construct two evaluation tranches from FB (A: 2025-10-26, B: 2025-11-09), each with 100 market + 100 dataset questions ($\nqAB$ unique questions across A$\cup$B).
+The dataset questions require estimating $P(Y(r_i) > v \mid \text{data}(\leq f))$ for a set of up to 8 resolution dates $r_i=f+h_i$ at multiple forecast horizons $h_i$, where $v=y(f)$ is the current reference value.\footnote{ These binarized time series forecasting problems are rather artificial.
+However, prediction markets such as Kalshi and Polymarket do contain similar binary questions, where a continuous outcome is binned into different (mutually exclusive) buckets, collectively called a "market" \citep{ProphetArena}, and users are asked to bet on individual binary events.
+For example, \url{https://polymarket.com/event/what-price-will-bitcoin-hit-in-may-2026} asks ''What price will Bitcoin hit in May?'' with choices such as $<30,000$, $<35,000$, up to $>150,000$ (in USD).
+This question was posted on 2026-05-01 and will be resolved on 2026-06-01. } We construct two evaluation tranches from FB (A: 2025-10-26, B: 2025-11-09), each with 100 market + 100 dataset questions ($\nqAB$ unique questions across A$\cup$B).
 Each market question resolves at a single date, while each dataset question may resolve at multiple horizons; the 200 market questions yield 200 binary resolution events, the 200 dataset questions yield 591 events (roughly three resolved horizons per question, since the 7/30/90-day horizons resolve within our window), giving $\nrdAB$ binary resolution events in total.
 The dates for these tranches were chosen to meet 3 criteria: (1) be after the knowledge cutoff of current frontier LLMs; (2) maximize number of resolved questions; (3) maximize overlap with results from publicly submitted forecasts, to enable paired comparisons.
 See \cref{app:FB} for details.

 \paragraph{Metrics.} In the main text, our primary metric is the \textbf{Brier Index}, proposed in ~\citep{BrierIndex}.
 This is defined as $\BI = 100 \times (1 - \sqrt{\overline{\BS}})$, where $\overline{\BS} = \frac{1}{N}\sum_i (p_i - o_i)^2$ is the mean Brier score across $N$ predictions, $p_i \in [0,1]$ is the $i$'th prediction, and $o_i \in \{0,1\}$ is the $i$'th outcome.
 Higher is better; always-0.5 scores 50\%.
 See \cref{app:metrics} for discussion of other metrics.
 When evaluating on FB, overall scores are the unweighted average of market and dataset means, following the FB methodology.